 Effective reconstruction of teeth after root canal therapy is important.
 In many cases there is minimal remaining tooth structure, preventing successful long-term restoration with a simple filling.
 In almost all cases, root canal therapy dramatically weakens the tooth, allowing for severe fracture if not properly restored.
 Almost all root-canalled teeth need a crown to insure stability and longevity.

-Modern root canal therapy can usually be performed with little or no discomfort.
+Modern root canal therapy available to modern family dentistry can usually be performed with little or no discomfort.
 By removing inflamed or damaged tissue, a root canal procedure can put an end to pain and help prevent serious complications such as jaw infections.

 Indications that root canal therapy may be necessary: